Three-coloring triangle-free graphs on surfaces VI. 3-colorability of quadrangulations: Introduction

 Suppose that $G$ is embeded in an orientable surface $\Sigma$ so that every face of $G$ is closed $2$-cell.
 Let $\CC$ be the set consisting of all facial and boundary cycles of $G$.
-For each of the cycles in $\CC$, choose an orientation of its edges in the clockwise direction around the corresponding face or cuff, so that every edge $e\in G$ is oriented in opposite directions in the two cycles of $\CC$ containing $e$.
+Since $\Sigma$ is orientable, we can orient the edges of each cycle of $\CC$ in the clockwise direction around the corresponding face or cuff.
+Hence, every edge $e\in G$ is oriented in opposite directions in the two cycles of $\CC$ containing $e$.
 For any $3$-coloring $\psi$ of $G$, consider the sum of its winding numbers on the cycles in $\CC$ in this orientation.
 Since each edge appears in opposite orientations in two cycles of $\CC$, their contributions cancel out.

 \begin{observation} Let $G$ be a graph embedded in an orientable surface $\Sigma$ so that every face of $G$ is closed $2$-cell.
 Let $Q_1$, \ldots, $Q_m$ be the cycles of $\CC$ viewed as closed walks in the clockwise orientation.
 If $\psi$ is a $3$-coloring of $G$, then